 The New Zealand Transport Agency is responsible for collecting (and enforcing) road user charges.

-The Government has announced changes to road user charges and petrol excise duty, which will take effect from 1 October and 30 September 2018 respectively.
+The Government has announced changes to road user charges and petrol excise duty (effective 30 September 2018) respectively.

 Legislation and Regulations

 The Road User Charges Act 2012 was passed on 14 February 2012 and came into force on 1 August 2012.
 It replaced the Road User Charges Act 1977 and is part of a package of reforms to simplify and modernise the road user charges (RUC) system.
 Regulations associated with the new Act also came into force on 1 August 2012.

 An initial evaluation of the changes in August 2013 found changes to the RUC system have been relatively successful in creating greater equity, and that based on both industry and government perceptions, the new RUC system has more integrity than the previous one.

 - Regulations to support the Road User Charges Act 2012 (including RUC Rates)

 - Read a summary of the first evaluation report [PDF, 634 KB]

 - Read the full first evaluation report [PDF, 1.7 MB]

 - Read a summary of the second evaluation report [PDF, 409 KB]

 - Read the full second evaluation report [PDF, 1.7 MB]